Questions & Answers About Our Retreats

 What kind of meditation will we practice?
 These retreats emphasize the practices of mindfulness, Vipassana, and the heart practices (loving-kindness, compassion, joy, and equanimity).
 We will cultivate a strong and radiant balance in the heart-mind over the course of a few days.

 Is there guidance?
 Yes, we will be practicing in a meditation hall and outside for walking meditation.
-There will be plenty of guidance, instructions, and also periods for journaling and group reflection.
+There will be plenty of guidance, instructions, and also periods for group reflection.

 That sounds like a lot of meditation.
 Is it challenging?
 Our retreats emphasize a gentle approach.
 And generally any challenges that surface on retreat are signs that the practice is working.
 When we learn to work with our challenges with care and skill, we gain powerful insights and a strong sense of inner knowing and liberation.
 Retreat is almost never challenging the whole time.
 It is often quite a wonderful relief to be quiet, immersed in kindness and a unique and beautiful form of community.